chentianran/chentianran.github.io/index.markdown

 and received my Ph.D. in Applied Mathematics from Michigan State University.
 My main research interests are numerical analysis and scientific computing as well as their applications in physics, chemistry, biology, and engineering.
-My current research focuses on _numerical algebraic geometry_.
+My current research focuses on _numerical algebraic geometry_ and is supported by NSF grant DMS-1923099.
 You can find out more about [my research here](research/).
 For more information, please see [my CV here](cv/) ([PDF version](cv.pdf)).